-Prior to the Closing, as contemplated by the Business Combination Agreement, DHC became a Delaware corporation named "Brand Engagement Network Inc." (the "Domestication"), and (i) each issued and outstanding Class A ordinary share, par value \$0.0001 per share, of DHC (the "Class A Shares") was automatically converted, on a one-for-one basis, into a share of common stock, par value \$0.0001 per share ("Common Stock"), of BEN, (ii) each issued and outstanding public warrant of DHC was automatically converted, on a one-for-one basis, into a share of Common Stock of BEN, (iii) each then-issued and outstanding public warrant of DHC, each representing a right to acquire one Class A Share for \$11.50 was automatically converted, on a one-for-one basis, into a public warrant of BEN (a "Public Warrant"), which represents a right to acquire one share of Common Stock for \$11.50, pursuant to Section 4.5 of the Warrant Agreement, dated March 4, 2021, by and between DHC and Continental Stock Transfer and Trust Company (the "Warrant Agreement"), (iv) each then-issued and outstanding private placement warrant, each representing a right to acquire one Class A Share for \$11.50 (a "Private Placement Warrant"), was automatically converted, on a one-for-one basis, into a share of BEN, which represents a right to acquire one share of BEN (one share of BEN Common Stock for \$11.50 (a "Private Placement Warrant"), was automatically converted, on a one-for-one basis, into a private placement warrant of BEN, which represents a right to acquire one share of BEN Common Stock for \$11.50, pursuant to Section 4.5 of the Hen-issued and one-third of a DHC Public Warrant (a "Unit"), that had not been previously separated into the underlying Class A Share and one-third of one DHC Public Warrant upon the request of the holder thereof, were separated and automatically converted into one share of BEN Common Stock and one-third of one Public Warrant.
+Prior to the Closing, as contemplated by the Business Combination Agreement, DHC became a Delaware corporation named "Brand Engagement Network Inc." (the "Domestication"), and (i) each issued and outstanding Class A ordinary share, par value \$0.0001 per share, of DHC (the "Class A Shares") was automatically converted, on a one-for-one basis, into a share of common stock, par value \$0.0001 per share ("Common Stock"), of BEN, (ii) each issued and outstanding Class B ordinary share, par value \$0.0001 per share, of DHC was automatically converted, on a one-for-one basis, into a share of Common Stock of BEN, (iii) each then-issued and outstanding public warrant of DHC, each representing a right to acquire one Class A Share for \$11.50 was automatically converted, on a one-for-one basis, into a public warrant of BEN (a "Public Warrant"), which represents a right to acquire one share of Common Stock for \$11.50, pursuant to Section 4.5 of the Warrant Agreement, dated March 4, 2021, by and between DHC and Continental Stock Transfer and Trust Company (the "Warrant Agreement"), (iv) each then-issued and outstanding private placement warrant, each representing a right to acquire one Class A Share for \$11.50 (a "Private Placement Warrant"), was automatically converted, on a one-for-one basis, into a private placement warrant of BEN, which represents a right to acquire one share of Common Stock for \$11.50, pursuant to Section 4.5 of the Warrant Agreement, (v) each then-issued and outstanding unit of DHC, each representing a Class A Share and one-third of one DHC Public Warrant upon the request of the holder thereof, were separated and automatically converted into one share of Common Stock and one-third of one Public Warrant.

 Following the Domestication, on March 14, 2024, pursuant to the Business Combination Agreement, Merger Sub merged with and into Prior BEN (the "Merger"), with Prior BEN surviving the Merger as a direct, wholly owned subsidiary of BEN.
-In connection with the Merger, (i) all outstanding shares of Prior BEN's common stock were exchanged for shares of Common Stock of BEN at an exchange ratio of 0.2701 (the "Exchange Ratio") shares of BEN common Stock per one share of Prior BEN common stock, (ii) each then-issued and outstanding compensatory warrant of Prior BEN, each representing a right to acquire one share of Prior BEN common stock, were assumed by BEN and adjusted pursuant to the Exchange Ratio and in accordance with the terms of their agreements, into new compensatory warrants of BEN, and (iii) each then issued and outstanding option to purchase shares of Prior BEN common stock, each representing a right to acquire one share of Prior BEN common stock, were assumed by BEN common stock, were assumed by BEN and adjusted pursuant to the Exchange Ratio and in accordance with the terms of their agreements aright to acquire one share of Prior BEN common stock, were assumed by BEN and adjusted pursuant to the Exchange Ratio and adjusted pursuant to the Exchange Ratio and in accordance with the terms of their agreements, into options to purchase BEN Common Stock.
+In connection with the Merger, (i) all outstanding shares of Prior BEN's common stock were exchanged for shares of Common Stock at an exchange ratio of 0.2701 (the "Exchange Ratio") shares of Common Stock per one share of Prior BEN common stock, (ii) each then-issued and outstanding compensatory warrant of Prior BEN, each representing a right to acquire one share of Prior BEN common stock, were assumed by BEN and adjusted pursuant to the Exchange Ratio and in accordance with the terms of their agreements, into new compensatory warrants of BEN, and (iii) each then issued and outstanding option to purchase shares of Prior BEN common stock, each representing a right to acquire one share of Prior BEN common stock, were assumed by BEN and adjusted pursuant to the Exchange Ratio and in accordance with the terms of their agreements, into options to purchase Common Stock.

-Except as otherwise indicated, references herein to "BEN," the "Company," or the "Combined Company," refer to Brand Engagement Network Inc. Inc. on a post-Merger basis, and references to "Prior BEN" refer to the business of privately-held Brand Engagement Network Inc. prior to the completion of the Merger.
+Except as otherwise indicated, references herein to "BEN," the "Company," or the "Combined Company," refer to Brand Engagement Network Inc. Inc. on a post-Merger basis, and references to "Prior BEN" refer to the business of privatelyheld Brand Engagement Network Inc. prior to the completion of the Merger.
 References to "DHC" refer to DHC Acquisition Corp. prior to the completion of the Merger.